RomHartmann/doc_deduplicator/README.md

 # Document deduplicator

+An investigation of how to deduplicate documents in parallel

 ### Methodology

-I went down a bit of a rabbit hole on this one.

 My first idea was to implement a jaccard scoring on a word-based ngram.
 Found out that it takes way too long, and I couldn't figure out an elegant pipeline that